 "We are His workmanship, created in Christ Jesus for good works which God prepared beforehand, that we should walk in them."
-Eph.
-2:10 (NASB).
+Ephesians 2:10 (NASB)

-And now this awesome verse from the book of Psalms in the Hebrew Scriptures:
+And now this awesome verse from the book of Psalms:

 "The Lord will accomplish what concerns me."
 Psalm 138:8 (NASB)

-This destiny, this personal destiny—what you will accomplish—is based on who you are, your unique design.
+This destiny, this personal destiny—what you will accomplish for Jesus—is based on who you are, your unique design.
 That design is expressed in our passions (what we love to do and our dreams and aspirations) and our gifting (what we're good at and how we function, both natural and spiritual).
 It is shaped by our history, character, personality, skills and knowledge.

-This is the realm of society or "mission field" that you feel called to, it's the arena in which you will walk out your destiny.
+Your destiny "arena" is the mission field in which you will walk out your destiny.
 You may work in several of these in your lifetime.
 It is usually made up of a specific group of people (accountants, Peruvian Indian tribe, skaters, single moms and their kids, etc.) and a location (San Francisco, internet community, Philippines, local neighborhood).
-Or it may be a more diverse group, such as a doctor treating a wide variety of patients.
-But working through networks of people that share certain elements is usually more effective because they impact others in the network more easily.
+Or it may be a more diverse group, such as a doctor treating a wide variety of patients in various areas.

-You were never meant to just go through life interacting randomly, rather you were design to live intentionally, serving among your destiny target people group, with a purpose - to fulfill what God wants to do in you and with those people you are called to impact.
-Whether it's teaching third graders in Detroit, singing in a rock band at clubs in LA, starting an internet business for attorneys, mentoring teens through basketball, or planting a church in the Philippines, it's your "mission field" and part of your destiny.
+You were never meant to just go through life interacting randomly... rather you were designed to live intentionally, serving among your destiny people group, with a purpose - to fulfill what God wants to do in you and with those people you are called to impact.
+Whether it's teaching third graders in Detroit, singing in a rock band at clubs in LA, raising awesome kids and leading soccer moms and their kids to Jesus, starting an internet business for attorneys, mentoring teens through basketball, or planting a church in the Philippines, it's your "mission field."

-As you understand how you've been designed (and that's what the Destiny Guide system helps you do) and as you make choices that are aligned with that design, God's specific purposes for you will become clearer.
+As you understand how you've been designed, and as you make choices that are aligned with that design, God's specific purposes for you will become clearer.
 As you partner with the Lord in His purposes, you'll be the most fruitful and fulfilled, doing the things you've been created for.
 That is "walking" in the works God has prepared for you (Eph.
 2:10); in other words, your destiny.